 The MRT connects with the Airport Rail Link at Phetchaburi station.

 The line has just been extended from Hualamphong to Laksong with the addition of ten new stations.
 Full service began on September 28th, 2019.
-Travel on the new extension is free until the end of the year.
 The new stations include Wat Mangkon in the heart of Chinatown, & Sanam Chai which is next to Museum Siam.
+The latest extension is from Tao Poon to Tha Phra which comprises eight new stations and completes a circle line of the inner city.
+Service on this extension is free until the end of March, though the operating hours are limited to 10.00-16.00.

 A short walk from Sanam Chai is Wat Pho, with the Grand Palace next door.
 In the other direction, it is a short walk to Pak Khlong Talad Flower Market.
 Itsaraphap station is 600 meters from Wat Arun.
 Sam Yot station is a short walk from Wat Suthat, the Giant Swing & Phahurat.
 Bang Phai station is close to the wonderful temple, Wat Paknam.